lsst-dm/dmtn-224/index.rst

 This encryption prevents an attacker with access only to the Redis store, but not to the running authentication system or its secrets, from using the Redis keys to reconstruct working tokens.

 .. _Fernet: https://cryptography.io/en/latest/fernet/

+When the token is presented for authentication, the token data is retrieved from Redis using the key, and the secret provided is checked against the stored secret for that key.
+If the secrets do not match, the token is considered invalid and none of the retrieved data is returned to the user attempting to authenticate.
+Because the secret is in a Fernet-encrypted blog, someone who can list the keys in the Redis store but does not have the fernet encryption key cannot use those keys as tokens, since they have no access to the secret and thus cannot recreate the full token.

 .. _redis-oidc: